cejotape/Winner_Team/repo/README.md

 - All logic follows project constraints (no break or continue).
 - Provides a clean interface to interact with the core simulator.

+### Twelfth Commit - Class diagram done and files ready to submit
+- Created a folder named `files`
+  - Inside, we created a csv file, `aircrafts.csv` in our case.
+- Created a folder named `repo`, with the README and the link to our github repository.
+- Ordered all the files as Moises says, just missing the solution folder because we're not sure it's going to compile.
+- Just missing conclusions, next commit we will put them.

 ----------------------------------------------------------------------------------